Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 - Create SCPs that deny actions to disable GuardDuty, Security Hub, Config, and CloudTrail in all member accounts.

-- Use IAM permission boundaries to prevent security service modifications.
+- Attach IAM permission boundaries to administrator roles in member accounts that exclude security service modifications.

 - Configure security services as organization-managed from a delegated administrator account, not individual accounts.